ptdriscoll/klrn-city-showdown/README.md

 ### Front-end voter form component

 - In the script at the top of vote.html set the form's action url for `formActionDev` and `formActionProd`
+- And set `showThankYou=true` when testing results from database, and to `false` for production
 - Also in vote.html, edit the select element that has `id="to_district"` to include contestants for each council district
 - Add vote.html to a web page
   - The file here is designed as a [PBS Bento 3 Embed Code](https://docs.pbs.org/display/B3/Embed) for [klrn.org](https://www.klrn.org/)